Aachen I: Members

 The constituency was first represented by Helene Weber of the Christian Democratic Union (CDU) from 1949 to 1957, followed by fellow CDU member Franz Meyers until 1961 and Edmund Sinn from 1961 to 1969.
 Former Minister-President of North Rhine-Westphalia Franz Josef Bach of the CDU served a single term from 1969 to 1972, when the constituency was won by the Social Democratic Party (SPD) candidate Dieter Schinzel.
 The CDU regained it in 1976 with candidate Hans Stercken, who served until 1994.
 Future Minister-President of North Rhine-Westphalia and federal CDU leader Armin Laschet then served from 1994 to 1998.
 Ulla Schmidt of the SPD was elected in 1998 and served three terms.
 She served as Federal Minister of Health from 2001 to 2009.
 Rudolf Henke won the constituency for the CDU in 2009, and was re-elected in 2013 and 2017.
 Oliver Krischer of the Greens was elected in 2021.
+Armin Laschet of the CDU was elected in 2025.